BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/gundabad_and_dol_guldur.md

 - **The Price of Failure** `ACTIVE`

-At the beginning of a Combat he is involved in, if Yazneg is within 3" of Azog, he can declare this rule before the Duel roll is made.
-If he does so, then Yazneg may re-roll any number of dice during the Duel roll.
-However, if he uses this rule and fails to win the Duel roll, then he immediately suffers a single Wound.
+At the beginning of a Combat he is involved in, if he is within 3" of Azog, Yazneg can declare he is using this special rule before the Duel Roll is made.
+If he does, then Yazneg may re-roll any number of dice during the Duel Roll.
+However, if Yazneg uses this special rule and fails to win the Duel Roll, then he immediately suffers a single Wound.

 </div>